flaviabrgs/flaviabrgs/README.md

 - 👋 Hi, I’m @flaviabrgs
-- 👀 I’m interested in HTML, CSS, JS and UX Design
+- 👀 I’m interested in HTML, CSS, JS, React and UX Design
 - 🌱 I’m currently learning everything about Front End
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedin.com/in/flaviabrgs